 The village of Ksamil has numerous attractive beaches, so finding an area you like will not be challenging.
 Not surprisingly, it is one of Europe’s summer havens and one of the most popular destinations in the Mediterranean, especially in July and August.

 The sand is bright, and the sea turquoise and shallow; many bars and restaurants are on the beach.
 The lido is connected with shuttles from Saranda.

 One of the hidden pearls of Albania is certainly the beach of Gjipe.
-Tourists can go there by boat or even by car, although in the latter case, they will then have to continue on a stretch of road on foot to the coast.
+Tourists can go there by boat or car, although in the latter case, they will then have to continue on a stretch of road on foot to the coast.

 This beach is within the Karaburun-Sazan National Park, the only marine park in the country.
-The reserve extends for two kilometers, near the bay of Vlora.
+The reserve extends for two kilometers near the bay of Vlora.

-Inside the park, there are Roman ruins and wrecks from the Second World War.
+The park has Roman ruins and wrecks from the Second World War.
 The area is ideal for scuba diving due to the cliffs and underwater caves.